-There is no cure for ankylosing spondylitis.
+There is no cure for AS.
 Treatment aims to manage your pain, reduce the risk of complications and improve your quality of life.
-It will be tailored to your specific symptoms and the severity of your condition.
+Your rheumatologist will tailor your treatment to your specific symptoms and the severity of your condition.
 This can involve trialling different medications to find the medication that works best for you.

 Medications for the treatment of ankylosing spondylitis include: